Developer Guide

 Permissions

-The permissions required for the application may only be defined using groups.
+The rights required for the application must be defined exclusively with groups.
 The groups have to be in English and according to the following pattern:

 Application.<application name>.<role>